Kelly Packard

 Kelly Chemane Packard (born January 29, 1975) is an American actress and television personality.
 She is best known for her roles as Tiffani Smith on California Dreams and April Giminski on Baywatch, as well as co-hosting Ripley's Believe It or Not!.
 She also co-hosted the late segment of GSN Live from September 15, 2008 until November 28, 2008.

 Packard also guest starred in the television series The Wonder Years, Blossom, Step by Step, Boy Meets World, USA High and The Wild Thornberrys.

-As a child, she was also a contestant on the Bob Eubanks' daytime version of Card Sharks, during "Young People's Week".
+As a child, she was also a contestant on the Bob Eubanks's daytime version of Card Sharks, during "Young People's Week".